MXLXN/my-chip8-emulator/README.md

 You can find games in this github repository: https://github.com/kripod/chip8-roms

 Make sure they are in the same folder as the binary file, so you can run them on the emulator.

+Most games from that repository are supposed to work..